 The Federation staff has training and experience in handling patient complaints, staff H.R. issues, difficulties with BSA schedules, individual GDS and PDS contracts, sales of practices, tendering, “Access contracts” and much besides.

-Often, dentists find it helpful to talk over an issue with the LDC informally before putting a case to a PCT or other organisation.
+Often, dentists find it helpful to talk over an issue with the LDC informally before putting a case to NHS England or other organisation.

-Federation staff is willing to attend meetings with PCT managers alongside dentists, to witness and record discussions, and to be a support and help.
+Federation staff are willing to attend meetings with NHS England Local Area Team managers alongside dentists, to witness and record discussions, and to be a support and help.

 Each LDC is able to carry out its work in a more professional way than probably it could without the support of the Federation, and certainly the Federation has helped each LDC to ensure that its voice is heard and heeded when this has been required.